 BASED ON THE FACTS SET FORTH IN THE BACKGROUND, THE CITY COUNCIL RESOLVES AS FOLLOWS:

 - Section 1.
 The Council Rules of Procedure (Exhibit A) attached hereto and incorporated herein are hereby adopted. - Section 2.
-All previous Resolutions listed in the background section of this Resolution and all other Council minute actions establishing Council Rules of Procedure are repealed.
+These Council Rules of Procedure supercede all previous versions.

 Table of Contents: